Thrissur: Festivals

 Thrissur is known as the Cultural Capital of Kerala, the city enjoys a thriving cultural tradition dating back to centuries.
 Thrissur Pooram, the largest pooram in Kerala, is sometimes referred to as 'the pooram of all poorams'.
 It is celebrated every year in the month of Medam (mid-April to mid-may) as per the Malayalam calendar.
 For thirty-six hours, the city plays host to a large gathering of people and elephants.

 Puli Kali, also known as Kavakali, is another festival, which attracts thousands of people to the city.
 It is performed by trained artists to entertain people on the occasion of Onam, an annual harvest festival, celebrated mainly in Kerala.
-Buon Natale is the cultural festival conducting at Swaraj Round with Christmas celebration.
-Buon Natale procession entered the Guinness World Records in 2014 for having the maximum number of people dressed up as Santa Claus.
+Buon Natale is the cultural festival conducted at Swaraj Round with Christmas celebration.
+Buon Natale procession entered the Guinness World Records in 2014 for having the most number of people dressed up as Santa Claus.
 Other important festivals celebrated in the city include Christmas, Onam, Diwali, Easter, Eid and Vishu.

 Elephants play a major part in many of the city's festivals.
 Aanayoottu (feeding of elephants), held in Vadakkunnathan Temple in the City annually, is the world's largest elephant feeding ceremony.
 The ceremony is conducted on the first day of the Malayalam month of Karkidakam.